Katarzyna Branicka: Personal life

-She married Count Adam Józef Potocki on 26 October 1847 in Dresden.
+Life

 Chopin dedicated his Waltz in A-flat major to her.
 It was the last waltz by Chopin to be published in his lifetime.

 She was said to have been a great beauty and the subject of several portrait artists, including in 1854, the German painter, Franz Winterhalter.

-Descendants

-Jennah Karthes de Branicka, the German TV Middle East reporter, who also has Lithuanian ancestry, is among the last actual descendants of the Branicki family who are associated with immense wealth and infamy in Polish history.
+Death

+Countess Katarzyna died on 20 Sep 1907, aged 81, in Powiat krakowski, Małopolskie.
+Her body ws buried in the Potocki family crypt the Church of St. Martin in Krzeszowice, Poland.